jtalamini/2dhmsr/LabTeaching@OsloMet.md

 ```

 This defaultMaterial has low SDSs frequency `springF = 8d`, and `springScaffoldings = Voxel.SPRING_SCAFFOLDINGS`, that is all the scaffoldings are enabled.
-In order to create a custom material, the desired values have to be provided in their respective constructor arguments.
+Custom materials can be created by passing different values in the voxel constructor arguments.

 Hard material example:
 * High SDSs frequency